Install Git

 git --version

-You should see git version 2.40+ or higher.
-Older versions miss features like sparse-checkout and partial-clone that some tutorials assume.
+You want to see git version 2.40+ or higher.
+Older builds miss features like sparse-checkout and partial-clone that some tutorials lean on.

 Common gotchas

-- HTTPS vs SSH for GitHub: HTTPS asks for a token every push; SSH uses a key.
+- HTTPS vs SSH for GitHub: HTTPS asks for a token on every push, SSH uses a key.
 For any repo you'll push to more than once, set up SSH keys.
+Run

-ssh-keygen -t ed25519 -C "you@example.com", then add the public key to GitHub. - Line endings on Windows: Git on Windows can rewrite line endings (CRLF ↔ LF) on checkout.
-For cross-platform projects set
+ssh-keygen -t ed25519 -C "you@example.com", then add the public key to GitHub. - Line endings on Windows: Git on Windows can rewrite line endings (CRLF and LF) on checkout.
+For cross-platform projects, set

-git pull --allow-unrelated-histories origin mainonce, then continue normally.
+git pull --allow-unrelated-histories origin mainonce, then carry on as normal.

-With Git installed and configured, you're ready to clone any repo and use any tool that builds from source.
+Git installed, identity set.
+You're ready to clone any repo and run any tool that builds from source.
+Next up in the series: the package manager that half these commands quietly assume.

 Rate this article